 The Council will, if satisfied that the above requirements have been met in accordance with the Regulations, then validate, publish the plan (Regulation 16), appoint an examiner, submit the plan for examination (Regulation 17), publish the examiner's report (Regulation 18), publish the decision (Regulation 19), conduct a referendum, and publicise the Neighbourhood Development Plan (Regulation 20) in accordance with the Regulations.
 The Plan then becomes part of the Statutory Development Plan.

-&lt;sup>9 Neighbourhood Forums should represent the character of the area, involving a range of people and groups.
+groups.
 Ideally these should include local Councillors and local businesses, as well as resident groups, community organisations, faith groups, and groups representing